-The knight ignored the order, replying, “Commandant, if you wish to converse, I am happy to oblige.
-Or, are you interested in another sermon?”
+Jonathan ignored the order, replying, “Commandant, if you wish to converse, I am happy to oblige.
+Or are you interested in another sermon?”

-Jon backed his horse away as he threw back his cloak, revealing his sword.
-He watched the soldiers, keeping the distance open.
+Backing his horse away, Jonathan threw back his cloak, revealing the sword.
+He watched the armed men, keeping the distance open.

-Soldiers shifted from foot to foot, making furtive glances.
+Soldiers wearing only gambesons, shifted from foot to foot, exchanging furtive glances.

 “I’ll give you the thrashing of your life, knight.”